Stock market today: Asian markets mostly higher after Biden-McCarthy deal on US debt

 U.S. markets will be closed for a holiday on Monday.
 Investors have another busy week of U.S. economic updates ahead, including data on consumer confidence and employment.

 On Friday, technology stocks powered solid gains for Wall Street after chipmaker Marvell Technology surged a record-setting 32.4% after the chipmaker said it expects AI revenue in fiscal 2024 to at least double from the prior year.
-That follows Thursday’s report from fellow chipmaker Nvidia, which gave a big forecast for upcoming sales related to AI.
+On Thursday, fellow chipmaker Nvidia soared after giving a big forecast for upcoming sales related to AI.

-The upbeat finish to the week for major U.S. indexes comes amid lingering anxiety over persistently high inflation and broadly weak corporate earnings.

 The revolutionary AI field has become a hot issue.
 Critics warn that it is a potential bubble, but supporters supporters say it could be the latest revolution to reshape the global economy.
 The nation's financial watchdog, the Consumer Finance Protection Bureau, said it’s working to ensure that companies follow the law when they’re using AI.